luschiro/luschiro.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I'm Lucas R. Schiavetti and I'm an earth scientist, currently working as a contractor researcher for Unicamp.
+I'm Lucas R. Schiavetti and I'm an earth scientist.
+I hold an undegraduate degree from the University of São Paulo and a Masters degree from the University of Campinas, focused on petro(chrono)logy, crustal evolution and tectonics.

-My main interests include petrology, tectonics, crustal evolution and solving geology problems with programming and data science.
-I was able to publish **a paper** on high-grade metamorphism and now I'm developing a data tool to help the dating of carbonates to the oil industry.
+The first paper with my masters data was [published](https://onlinelibrary.wiley.com/doi/10.1111/jmg.70007) on _Journal of Metamorphic Geology_.

+After workig with data science for a while, I'm now a full-time researcher at Unicamp building a data tool to improve carbonate geochronology for the oil industry.

 Cheers!